Effective Date: July 2, 2020

 - From a device’s GPS, Wi-Fi, Bluetooth, or IP address.

-- From social media and other sources (for example, affiliates, public and third-party databases, and other third parties).
+- From social media, marketing partners, and other sources (for example, affiliates, public and third-party databases, and other third parties).

 For additional information, see What information we collect about you